vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Vaidyanatha.
 Bahudá-la river near Sarasvati).
 Anu.

 165, 27, P.I.
 32.31, N. II.
 60.30, B. 27.26, M. 114.22 and Vā.
 45.95 (say it rises in Himavat).
 V. 84.
 67 and 87,27.
 Vide Dey. p.
 16 for differing views on identification, and Pargiter (pp. 291-292 note); Va.
 88.66 states that Yuvanāsva cursed his wife Gauri who became Bahuda.
-Ama. rakośa gives Saitavābini asa synonym of Bahuda and Kşirasvāmin com ments that it was brought down by Kārtavīrya (who was called Bahuda, one who donated much).
+Ama. rakośa gives Saitavābini asa synonym of Bahuda and Kṣirasvāmin com ments that it was brought down by Kārtavīrya (who was called Bahuda, one who donated much).

 Balapa or Balapendra_lonb